How to Start an LLC in Virginia

 Richmond, VA 23218-1197

-How long does it take to get an LLC approved?
+How long does it take to get a Virginia LLC approved?
 LLC processing time is one week by mail or immediately online (following payment).

 Step 4: Create a Virginia LLC Operating Agreement

 Creating a Virginia LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.